benpoole/miscellany/README.md

-dotfiles
+miscellany
 ========

-My dot files (bash profile etc)
+Some dot files (bash profile n wot-not), random bits of Java, Google App Script, and more.